ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 avalanche transaction commit testsubnet --input-tx-filepath partiallySigned.txt
 ```

-TX is going to be recognized as `Mainnet` one, and automatically deployed.
+CLI is going to recognize the TX as `Mainnet` one, and is going to automatically deploy it.

 <!-- markdownlint-disable MD013 -->